Adventures in Arcadia

 Tetbury offers brilliant browsing, particularly along Church Street and Long Street, from a rich array of eastern homeware at Artique (17 Church St; 01666 503597) to a wealth of antiques and designer goods at Top Banana (1 New Church St; 0871 288 1102), Brownrigg (14 Long St; 01666 500 887), Treacle George (21 Market Pl; 01666 838524) and more.

 Make time, too, to drop by the Highgrove Shop (10 Long St; 01666 505666), the gift and gardening accessories store of Prince Charles’ Highgrove estate two miles south of town – it’s posh and a bit pricey but its jams and chutneys, complete with Prince of Wales fleur-de-lis packaging, make excellent presents.
-Book well in advance to visit the prince’s Highgrove Gardens (£27.50 per person), one of the most glorious gardens in the Cotswolds, which are open on select days.
+Book well in advance to visit Highgrove itself for special events such as Christmas shopping days in November and December (Highgrove Gardens are open on selected days between April and October).

 For lunch head a few miles south to Westonbirt Arboretum (entry £10; 0300 067 4890), one of the world’s most magnificent tree parks; here the rustic-looking Westonbirt Restaurant (01666 880064) serves an appealing range of soups, toasted sandwiches, healthy casseroles and more.
-It’s a decent pit stop before you start exploring the national treasure that is Westonbirt, home to about 15,000 trees including prodigious redwoods, rare acers and a lime avenue.
+It’s a decent pit stop before you start exploring the national treasure that is Westonbirt, home to about 15,000 trees including prodigious redwoods, rare acers and a lime avenue looking spectacular in autumn foliage.
 There’s a network of about 17 miles of footpaths, as well as a 42ft high treetop walkway.

 For a foodie treat reserve a table at Wilder (Market St, Nailsworth; 01453 835483), about 15 minutes’ drive north of Tetbury.
 You’ll need to arrive by 7.30pm, along with the other guests at this intimate restaurant, and you’ll be taken on a taste adventure with an eight-course surprise menu (you discuss allergies or food foibles on the phone beforehand).
 The innovative dishes of chef Matthew Bearshall are mini works of art packed with flavour contrasts, such as smoked eel with roasted beetroot and chestnut mousse with butternut squash ice cream.